Ting Yao-tiao

-Ting Yao-tiao (丁窈窕 (Dīng Yǎotiǎo, Ting1 Yao3-tʻiao3, Ting Iáu-thiáu); December 21, 1927 – July 24, 1956) was a Taiwanese postal worker who is remembered for her execution during the White Terror after being falsely accused of espionage.
+Ting Yao-tiao (丁窈窕 (Dīng Yǎotiǎo, Ting1 Yao3-tʻiao3, Teng Iáu-thiáu); December 21, 1927 – July 24, 1956) was a Taiwanese postal worker who is remembered for her execution during the White Terror after being falsely accused of espionage.

 Early life

 Ting Yao-tiao was born on December 21, 1927, as the fourth of ten children.
 After graduating from National Tainan Girls' Senior High School in 1945, she started working at the post office.
 In 1951, when Kuo Chen-chun (郭振純 (Guō Zhènchún)) helped Yeh Ting-kuei to run for the mayor of Tainan, he met Ting.
 The two fell in love due to their similar interests, but she broke off the engagement due to Kuo's busy social life and married another man.